Mowafak-Bahri/Docker-Web-Server-Terrafor/README.md

 ## Troubleshooting

 - **`terraform init` fails with S3 backend errors**: Confirm the bucket in `terraform/backend.tf` exists in `ca-central-1` and that your IAM user has `s3:ListBucket`, `s3:GetObject`, and `s3:PutObject` permissions for the specified key.
 - **ACM certificate errors**: Ensure `acm_certificate_arn` references an **issued** certificate (status: `ISSUED`) in `ca-central-1`.
-Pending validation or certificates in another region will cause the ALB listener to fail creation.
+Pending validation or certificates in another region will cause the ALB listener to fail creation (only relevant when `enable_alb=true`).
 - **`InvalidKeyPair.NotFound` during apply**: Either remove any non-null `key_name` or create/upload the matching key pair in EC2 before running Terraform.
+- **Unable to reach the web server**:
+  - Free Tier mode: verify the instance security group still allows port 80 and the instance passed status checks.
-- **Unable to reach the web server**: Confirm the ALB DNS name resolves, security groups allow 80/443 inbound on the ALB, and the instance security group allows traffic from the ALB SG.
+  - Production mode: confirm the ALB DNS name resolves, security groups allow 80/443 inbound on the ALB, and the instance security group allows traffic from the ALB SG.
 Use `aws elbv2 describe-target-health` and `aws ec2 describe-instances` to confirm health and status checks.
 - **ALB reports unhealthy targets**: Check the CloudWatch alarm `docker-web-alb-unhealthy`, review target descriptions in the EC2 console, and inspect `/var/log/cloud-init-output.log` on the instance to ensure Docker is running and exposing port 80.
 - **GitHub Actions workflow fails to plan**: Ensure repo secrets `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are set, and that the IAM policy allows `terraform init/plan` operations (EC2 describe, S3 backend access).
 - **Docker container stops after reboot**: The provided `scripts/user_data.sh` configures Docker with `systemctl enable` and a `--restart unless-stopped` policy.
 Re-run `terraform apply` if the script did not finish (check `/var/log/cloud-init-output.log`).